-Justin McLaren- Vice Chair
+Justin McLaren- Chair

 Justin is a reputation specialist with more than 20 years’ experience in policy development, communications and campaign management.
 In 2002, he founded 8hwe, an agency specialising in campaigns, crisis communications and behaviour change.

 Prior to this he served in the Cabinet Office and worked in political and corporate communications.
 Justin has degrees from Lady Margaret Hall, University of Oxford and Imperial College Management School